 Organizations can go beyond offering basic payment portals and consider a holistic digital journey.
 The key is balancing self-serve options with human touchpoints.
 For example:

-The debt collection industry’s mantra is to meet the customer in their channel of choice, when and how they want to be met.
 Assessing your consumer base to find the right mix between streamlined digital processes and bespoke services will position you as an industry leader and can ensure engagement with your consumer base.
+At Bridgeforce, we have largely dropped the reference to “multi-channel collections” or “omni-channel collections” from our idiolect.
+Rather, we simply refer to it as “engagement channel.”

 How Some Banks are “Winning” in Meeting Self-Service Capabilities